gamedevware/charon/docs/advanced/commands/data_import.rst

    .. code-block:: bash

-     # creates new documents and updates existing ones (default)
+     # (default)
      --mode createAndUpdate

-     # only creates new documents, existing documents are kept unchanged
      --mode create

-     # only updates existing documents, no new ones are created
      --mode update

-     # same as update but without creating, moving and erasing embedded documents
      --mode safeUpdate

-     # replaces the entire collection with the imported documents
      --mode replace

-     # deletes documents found in the imported data
      --mode delete

+   createAndUpdate
+      creates new documents and updates existing ones create
+      only creates new documents, existing documents are kept unchanged update
+      only updates existing documents, no new ones are created safeUpdate
+      same as *update* but without creating, moving and erasing embedded documents replace
+      replaces the entire collection with the imported documents delete
+      deletes documents found in the imported data

 --input
    Path to a data file.
 Alternatively, you can use `Standart Input <https://en.wikipedia.org/wiki/Standard_streams#Standard_input_(stdin)>`_ or `URL <universal_parameters.rst>`_.